EDDM Retail vs. EDDM BMEU: 2026 Comparison Guide

 For clients running larger campaigns — a restaurant group covering all routes in a five-ZIP-code radius, or a real estate firm saturating an entire county — we process as EDDM BMEU using our existing postal permit.
 This is operationally cleaner: one induction point for the full quantity, regardless of how many different delivery units serve the target routes.

 The permit question: Clients do not need their own postal permit to use BMEU through a mail house.
 Our permit covers the mailing.
-This is the standard arrangement for businesses that do not mail at sufficient volume to justify a permit of their own ($240/year plus per-piece fees in some categories).
+This is the standard arrangement for businesses that do not mail at sufficient volume to justify a permit of their own ($370/year).
+At $0.005/piece savings from DDU entry vs. Retail, break-even on the permit alone is roughly 74,000 pieces per year — before factoring in any operational savings.

 Choosing Between Retail and BMEU